TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 1. Open the {% include glossarytooltip.html explain="Main Menu" %}.
 1. Search for {% include glossarytooltip.html explain="Class Log" %} in the {% include glossarytooltip.html explain="Menu Item Search" %}.
+1. Choose your class
-1. Open the Take Register from the toolbar.
+1. Open the **Take Register** from the toolbar.

 > If you are signed into SIMS as a class teacher, there is a shortcut for Take Register in the quick links.
 {:.tip}